odenlerma/todo-app/README.md

 ## React Native Modal
 Repo: [Link](https://github.com/react-native-modal/react-native-modal)

-This was used for root modal type and is more easier to use than build in modal of React Native
+This was used for root modal type and is more easier to use than built in modal of React Native

 ## React SVG and React Native Lottie
 Repo: [SVG](https://github.com/software-mansion/react-native-svg) [Lottie](https://github.com/lottie-react-native/lottie-react-native)